mkchoithani/ocp_manage_tenant_ldap/readme.md

-# ocp_manage_tenant_ldap_users
+# ocp_manage_tenant_ldap

-Creates and deletes groups in an LDAP server which follow the naming convention for OCP Tenant spaces.
+Creates and deletes groups in an LDAP compliant directory server which follow the naming convention for OCP Tenant spaces.

-In addition, it adds and removes existing users into the above groups if required.
+In addition, it can add and remove existing users into the above groups if required.

 ## Creating Tenant Groups example